amcm329/project_datapub_fraud_datacentric_prep/README.md

 This notebook applies a data-centric approach: instead of treating the dataset as fixed and only tuning models, it focuses on systematically transforming and cleaning the dataset so a supervised classifier can learn from it more reliably.

-It also borrows the “centering” idea from customer-centricity (put the customer at the core of decisions) and applies it to data: decisions are driven by what makes the dataset easiest and safest for ML to consume.
+It also borrows the “centering” idea from \href{https://dcai.csail.mit.edu/2024/data-centric-model-centric/}{customer-centricity} (put the customer at the core of decisions) and applies it to data: decisions are driven by what makes the dataset easiest and safest for ML to consume.

 This work was developed as part of a contest for **The Data Pub** initiative (Mexico-based).

 `X_test_datapub.csv` is excluded during target-driven analysis because without the target you cannot validate checks like correlation against `fraud_flag`, so its use is not helpful at that stage.

-Reference: [1]

 ---